cuayahuitl/SimpleDS/README.txt

-DiscountFactor=This number defines gamma parameter also known as discount factor (real number) MinimumEpsilon=This number defines the minimum epsilon during learning (real number) BatchSize=This number defines the batch size (positive integer, e.g. 32 or 64)
+DiscountFactor=This number defines gamma parameter also known as discount factor (real number) MinimumEpsilon=This number defines the minimum epsilon during learning (real number) BatchSize=This number defines the batch size (positive integer, e.g. 32 or 64) AndroidSupport=This variable is used to test dialogues with a real speech recogniser (true or false) SocketServerPort=This number defines the socket port used for communication with Android (positive integer)

 You may want to set Verbose=false during training and Verbose=true during tests.
 You may also want to set a high number of dialogues during training and a low one during tests.